Know in one minute about Ginger benefits

 Ginger is a herbaceous perennial rhizome known as Zingiber officinale Rosc.
-In Sanskrit it is also called as the Universal medicine and compares ginger as a lion and all other diseases are like small animals.
-The rhizomes are aromatic and are valuable throughout the world as a spice or an herbal medicine (1).
+Ginger benefits are well-known in Sanskrit therefore it is called Universal medicine.
+It compares ginger as a lion and all other diseases are like small animals.
+The rhizomes are aromatic and are valuable throughout the world as a spice or herbal medicine and as an essential oil (1).
 India is the largest producer of ginger in the world (2).

 Active components of Ginger